matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 added:

 ```
-GET /_matrix/identity/v2/lookup_pepper
+GET /_matrix/identity/v2/hash_details
 ```

 This endpoint takes no parameters, and simply returns the current pepper as a JSON object:

 ```
 {
-  "pepper": "matrixrocks"
+  "pepper": "matrixrocks",
+  "algorithm": "sha256",
 }
 ```

+Clients should request this endpoint every time before making a `/(bulk_)lookup`, to handle identity servers which may rotate their pepper values frequently.

-In addition, the pepper the client used must be appended as a parameter to the new `/lookup` and `/bulk_lookup` endpoints, ensuring that the client is using the right one.
-If it does not match what the server has on file (which may be the case is it rotated right after the client's request for it), then client will know to query the pepper again instead of just getting a response saying no contacts are registered on that identity server.
+In addition, the pepper and hashing algorithm the client used must be a request body field for the new `/lookup` and `/bulk_lookup` endpoints, ensuring that the client is using the right parameters.
+If it does not match what the server has on file (which may be the case is it rotated right after the client's request for it), then the client will know to query the hash details again instead of assuming that no contacts are registered on that identity server.

 Thus, a call to `/bulk_lookup` would look like the following: